lorenzofranze/big-data-analysis/README.md

 # Big data analysis : Systems and Methods for Big and Unstructured Data Project

+Developed between October and Decemeber 2023 at Politecnico di Milano

 The aim of this project is to work on a dataset that contains records of various scientific publications in the field of Computer Science.
 The publications in the dataset include books, articles, thesis and others.
 The analysis is perfomed using **Big Data methods and No-SQL Databases**.